-Let's make something clear from the very start: Research findings concerning the consumption of coffee vary greatly, and coffee indeed has both positive and negative effects.
+Let's make something clear from the very start: Research findings concerning the consumption of coffee vary greatly, and coffee does indeed have both positive and negative effects.

 The negative and positive effects of coffee